joeknock90/Single-GPU-Passthrough/README.md

 echo 1 | tee /sys/class/vtconsole/vtcon1/bind

 #restart lightdm
-systemctl start lightdm.service
+systemctl start display-manager.service
 systemctl start ckb-daemon.service
 ```

-Here is very simple.
+This script is a bit more simple.
 We remove the GPU completely from the PCI bus, and then rescan for it, which will automatically rebind it to the appropriate video driver (in my case Nvidia)

 At the end it restarts my display manager for me and brings it back up and running.